John3/awesome-torque3d/README.md

 - [GratiPay](https://gratipay.com/torque3d/)
 - [Indie Teamup](http://www.indieteamup.com/) Is where you go to discover indie devs and teams.
 You can easily collaborate with each other to take your ideas from paper to production.
 - [Streamtip](https://streamtip.com/) Streamtip provides you with a personalized, simplified tipping page that allows you to display a short message to your supporters.
+- [Pledgie](https://pledgie.com/) is a framework of services which creates an open collaborative context around the act of giving.

 ## Shaders
 - [Shader Pack Vol 1](http://www.liman3d.com/shaderpackvol1_overview.html)